jowavp/sap-cf-proxy/README.md

 ## Why?

 You might ask why do I need this project?
 The answer is whenever you want to work with on-premise destinations or a system connected through a Cloud Connector and you don't have a VPN connection which would allow you to connect directly.
+But please note that you don't need this project when you're working with SAP Business Application Studio and you have a Cloud Connector connected to the subaccount BAS is running in.

 ## Limitations